 • Ofsted grade of ‘Outstanding’ (October 2014)

-• School Inspection of Anglican and Methodist Schools (SIAMS) grade of ‘Outstanding’ (December 2014)
+• School Inspection of Anglican and Methodist Schools (SIAMS) grade of ‘Good’ (December 2019)

-The school takes opportunities to actively promote British Values through daily collective worship and whole school systems and structures such as electing and running a successful School Council.
+The school takes opportunities to actively promote British Values through daily collective worship and whole school systems and structures such as electing and running successful pupil ambassadors.
 We also actively promote British Values through ensuring that our curriculum planning and delivery includes real opportunities for exploring these values.

 Democracy is an important value at our school.
-Pupils have the opportunity to have their voices heard through our School Council.
-The elections of members of the School Council are based on pupil votes.
+Pupils have the opportunity to have their voices heard through our pupil ambassadors, pupil run extra curricular activities and pupil voice sessions .
+The elections of members of the pupil ambassadors are based on pupil votes.
 This supports pupils to understand how citizens can influence decision-making through the democratic process.
-Our School Council is able to genuinely effect change within the school.
+Our pupils are able to genuinely effect change within the school.

 The Rule of Law: